patrickenfuego/vapoursynth-screenshots/README.md

 ### Python Can't Find VapourSynth

-If Python can't detect VapourSynth after installation, navigate to the VapourSynth installation directory and **copy** (not cut) the dynamic libraries `vapoursynth.dll`/`vapoursynth.so` and `vsscript.dll`/`vsscript.so` and paste them into the root directory of your Python installation directory.
+If Python can't detect VapourSynth after installation, navigate to the VapourSynth installation directory and **copy** (not cut) the dynamic libraries `vapoursynth.dll`/`vapoursynth.so` and `vsscript.dll`/`vsscript.so` and paste them into either the root directory of your Python installation directory or one of the `site-packages` directories.

 ### Feature x Does Not Work